emirunlu/CS534Fa17_emir.unluturk_deniz.seyidoglu/README.md

 #### Symbols

 In the symbols folder, there are six different symbols.
 These are Bottle, Keys, Sword, Skull, Hat, and Pistol.
 These symbols are the very core of the game.
-In order to make them tidy, we also have an abstract class called `symbol` that forces other symbols to behave the same.
-Please do keep that in mind while developing the code, if some function is behaviourly same, include it to the symbol class.
+In order to keep them tidy, we also have an abstract class called `symbol` that forces other symbols to behave the same.
+Please do keep that in mind while developing the code, if some function is behaviourly the same, please include it to the symbol class.

 #### Map

 In the map folder, we have things that create the map.
 One cell contains a symbol and one segment contains 6 of these cells.
-A map also contains pirates which move according to players.
+A map also contains pirates which move according to the players.

 #### Game

 In the game folder, currently we have cards and map.
-These things are the highest classes that holds information and/or collection of other sub classes.
+These are the highest classes that holds information and/or collection of other sub classes.

 ## Testing